Daniel J. Frey

 Someone has to be the adult in the room.

-We are not here to save those that are already safe.
+We are not here to save those who are already safe.

 To round out our choir, we need all the voices of the earth.